Mayo Thompson: 1950s–1960s

 In 1955, Mayo Thompson began taking piano lessons at the age of 11, where he first became interested in composing music.
-In 1958, he started a short-lived band with a friend he met in boarding school.
-He went on to study at the University of St. Thomas, where he found an "affinity for jazz".
+In 1958, he jammed once in the music building of Moye Military School on piano with a friend who played trumpet and drums.
+Thompson went on to study at the University of St. Thomas, where he found an "affinity for jazz".
 In 1963, he met Frederick Barthelme (brother of novelist Donald Barthelme).
 On November 15, 1964, Thompson performed a cover of "Baby, Please Don't Go" at the University of St. Thomas.
 At the time, Thompson was a part of a folk music parody band known as the Seventy-Three Balalaikas, which consisted of Sam Irwin of the Sixpence, Bob Raines and Paul Norris.'

 In 1965, Thompson embarked on a school trip to Europe.
 On returning, he was inspired by Beatlemania to start a rock band.
 He later stated he was "more interested in creating new material than interpreting old material".
 In mid-1966, amid the burgeoning Houston psychedelic scene, Thompson formed the band Red Crayola with Rick Barthelme and Steve Cunningham, they signed to International Artists after being discovered by producer Lelan Rogers performing for radio station KNUZ's Battle of the Bands event at the Gulfgate Mall.
 They became labelmates with the 13th Floor Elevators, with Roky Erickson performing on their debut album.

 In late 1967, Rick Barthelme left the Red Crayola, leading to Thompson briefly working as a sound man for Joseph Byrd and his band the United States of America in Los Angeles.
 In March 1968, Thompson began working with local musician Johndavid Bartlett at Gold Star Studios, the same place where "She's About a Mover" was recorded.
 Bartlett had joined in on rehearsals during the Red Crayola's early days and would sometimes get the opportunity to play his own original songs.
 Because of this, Thompson took an affinity for his songwriting and got him signed to the International Artists record label.
 He started producing the album which contained instrumental cameos from Johnny Winter, Jimmy Reed and Stacy Sutherland of the 13th Floor Elevators.
 The album was to be called Mother's Milk; however, by the time it was supposed to be released, the label folded and the tapes were lost.